wookayin/tensorflow-talk-debugging/slides/main.md

 [apidocs-sessionrun]: https://www.tensorflow.org/versions/master/api_docs/python/train.html#scalar_summary

 ---
-## Why Tensorflow debugging is hard?
+## Why Tensorflow debugging is difficult?

 - *The concept of Computation Graph* might be unfamiliar to us.
 - The "Inversion of Control"